What are the popular places to visit in Florence?

 By Train – Firenze Santa Maria Novella railway station is connected to nearby cities like Pisa, Viareggio, and Bologna.
 It is served by both high-speed railway lines and regional lines.

 By Road – The Autostrada A1 (Italian motorway) connects Florence with Pisa, Bologna, Milan, and Rome.
-The public transport network within the city is principally run by the ATAF bus service.
+The ATAF bus service principally runs the public transport network within the city.